WildernessLabs/GNSS_Sensor_Tracker/README.md

     </tr>
     <tr>
         <td>
-            You can get a Gnss Sensor Tracker fully assembled from the <a href="https://store.wildernesslabs.co/collections/frontpage/products/project-lab-board">Wilderness Labs store</a>.
+            You can get a Gnss Sensor Tracker fully assembled from the <strong>Wilderness Labs store</strong>.
         </td>
         <td>
             It's also designed so that it can be assembled at home for the adventurous.
 All design files can be found in the <a href="Hardware/Design%20Files/">Hardware Design</a> folder.